-Here at Rotor, we love to shine a light on the top quality work our users create.
+Here at Rotor, we love to shine a light on the top-quality work our users create.
 This is why we just had to share our list of the best music videos made using Rotor.
-If you’re craving some music video inspiration, give these a watch and see how other successful acts have used our music video creation platform to full effect.
+If you’re craving some music video inspiration, give these a watch and see how other successful acts have used our music video app to full effect.

 Matthew S, Anti Anti – Tokai (Matthew S Remix) ft.
 Samuel, Veronica

-We’re going to start this list of with one of our favourite vids on Rotor.
-This thumping electronic track from Matthew S with its contagious beat is made even more effective with its quick paced image transitions and greyscale shots offset by bold coloured shapes.
+We’re going to start this list off with one of our favourite music videos on Rotor.
+This thumping electronic track from Matthew S with its contagious beat is made even more effective with its quick-paced image transitions and greyscale shots offset by bold coloured shapes.
 A true taste of what you can achieve with Rotor.

 Tempo Machyne – P.O.H.
 (Pursuit of Happiness)